asheroto/Extension-Exporter/README.md

 ## Open Source

 This extension is fully open-source to ensure both transparency and security.
-You can view and even contribute to the source code by visiting our [GitHub repository](https://github.com/asheroto/Extension-Exporter).
+You can view and even contribute to the source code.

 ## Contributing Guidelines